Yerassylzh/pixel-vanguard/Documents/SYSTEM_ARCHITECTURE.md

 - displayName: string (UI display)
 - type: WeaponType enum
 - baseDamage, cooldown, knockback
+- baseDuration (for timed effects like HolyWater)
+- baseTickRate (for DoT weapons)

 Note: NO per-weapon upgrades!
 All upgrades are universal.
 ```